Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Experiments

 \textbf{Influence of different kernel sizes of the SA module.} In Fig.~\ref{fig:avg_kernel_size}, when setting the kernel size of the SA module to 1, we observe the performance decrease.
 The results support our motivation that since the 1$\times$1 depth-wise convolutional layer does not involve the spatial interaction of input feature maps technically, it cannot aggregate and adapt acquired semantic knowledge.
 When increasing the kernel size to 3 or 5, we can observe a significant performance improvement.
 However, continuing to increase the kernel size results in less performance gain.
 Note that setting the kernel size to 7 requires almost twice as many parameters as 5.
 Considering the performance and the number of parameters, we set the kernel size of the SA module to 5.

-\textbf{Where to use the SA module.} We also investigate the influence of applying SA in different layers.
-Considering grid search on each layer takes a great effort, we explore adopting it in different layers of ResNet-50~\cite{resnet} in Tab.~\ref{tab:position_SA}. \textbf{(1)} By comparing Methods 2$\sim$4, we find that the SA module brings a better effect in deep layers.
-It is consistent with our motivation since the deep layers are more specialized in semantics learning while the shallow layers are better at capturing curves and image patterns. \textbf{(2)} Methods 2$\sim$4 all outperform Method 1, showing the effectiveness of SA in adapting acquired knowledge for better pedestrian representation. \textbf{(3)} Method 5 shows competitive performance with ``Ours'', and it costs even less resource.
-Considering the better performance, we simply apply the lightweight SA module after each frozen Conv layer.
-It would be also effective to adopt it only in the deep layers of the model for more efficient deployment and application.
+\textbf{Where to use the SA module.} Considering grid search on each layer takes a great effort, we explore adopting SA in different layers of ResNet-50~\cite{resnet} in Tab.~\ref{tab:position_SA}. \textbf{(1)} By comparing Methods 2$\sim$4, we find that the SA module brings a better effect in deep layers.
+It is consistent with our motivation since the deep layers are more specialized in semantics while the shallow layers are better at capturing curves and image patterns. \textbf{(2)} Methods 2$\sim$4 all outperform Method 1, showing the effectiveness of SA in adapting acquired knowledge for better pedestrian representations. \textbf{(3)} Method 5 shows competitive performance with Ours with even less resource cost.
+Considering the better performance, we apply the lightweight SA module after each frozen Conv layer.
+It would be also effective to adopt it only in the deep layers for more efficient deployment and application.